-Summary: A challenging race on the trails outside of Steamboat Springs, CO, with both a Tortoise (earlier start, no prize money, pacers allowed) and a Hare (later start, prize money, more rules) division, this race usually draws a deep, competitive field because of the large amount of prize money offered in the Hare division.
+Summary: Run Rabbit Run is a challenging race on the trails outside of Steamboat Springs, CO, with both a Tortoise (earlier start, no prize money, pacers allowed) and a Hare (later start, prize money, more rules) division, this race usually draws a deep, competitive field because of the large amount of prize money offered in the Hare division.
 The race includes both loops and out and backs, mainly on singletrack or double track dirt roads, and ranges from about 6,800-10,600 feet, with the biggest challenge being the huge swing in temperature from the warm sun in the daytime (70s) to the cold nights (<10).
 The race begins on a Friday and a 50 mile race is run on Saturday.
-Oh, and in order for your race time to officially stop, you have to hug a DH (designated hugger) after you cross the finish line!

 Lessons Learned from Race Reports